yanglangyuan/yanglangyuan.github.io/_pages/about.md

 I am currently a PhD student majoring in Mechanical Engineering at Aalto University.
 I love to collaborate and work with different people on multi-disciplinary projects.
 And from extensive course work, I have built up a solid background in embedded systems and dynamic modeling. ​

-I received my Master degree of  Electronic Science and Technology from Southern University of Science and Technology(SUSTech, China) in June 2024, under the supervision of [Prof. Yiming (Kevin) Rong](https://faculty.sustech.edu.cn/rongym/en/) and [Prof. Yongsheng Ma](https://faculty.sustech.edu.cn/mays/en/).
+I received my Master's degree of Electronic Science and Technology from Southern University of Science and Technology(SUSTech, China) in June 2024, under the supervision of [Prof. Yiming (Kevin) Rong](https://faculty.sustech.edu.cn/rongym/en/) and [Prof. Yongsheng Ma](https://faculty.sustech.edu.cn/mays/en/).
 Upon the years of my master study, I was interested in ​Individual Product Customization, Customer-to-Manufacturer(C2M) Model and Digital-twin.

 Also, I received my Bachelor’s degree at SUSTech, in 2019 with a major in Mechanical Engineering.
 During this period, I worked on the fuel cell system design and control for drones in Shenzhen Key Laboratory of Hydrogen Energy with [Prof. Haijiang Wang](https://faculty.sustech.edu.cn/wanghj/en/).